-Your AdWords account will help you to bring qualified searchers to your landing pages.
+Your Google Ads account will help you to bring qualified searchers to your landing pages.
 Once they’ve made it to your site, it’s your job to convince them to convert.
 To achieve this, you must create landing pages that will compel visitors to take action.
-If your landing pages are cluttered, lack relevant information or do not facilitate a conversion, you’re throwing money into a black hole and your paid search efforts will be in vain.
-If you know that your landing pages need a little TLC, check out these tips.
-(Bonus points if you have mobile optimized landing pages, too!)
+If your landing pages are cluttered, lack relevant information, or do not facilitate a conversion, you’re throwing money into a black hole and your paid search efforts will be in vain.

 OK, for you brave souls who have done your research and are ready to get started, here’s how you can the ball rolling: